 Tishani Doshi is an award-winning poet and dancer of Welsh-Gujarati descent.
 An exquisite collection from a poet at the peak of her powers, her fourth book of poetry, A God at the Door, spans time and space, drawing on the extraordinary minutiae of nature and humanity to elevate the marginalised.
 These poems, taken together, traverse history, from the cosmic to the everyday.
 Her poetry bestows power on the powerless, deploys beauty to heal trauma, and enables the voices of the oppressed to be heard with piercing clarity.
 From flightless birds and witches, to black holes and Marilyn Monroe, A God at the Door illuminates with lines and images that surprise, inflame and dazzle.
 Her debut collection, Countries of the Body (2006), won the Forward Prize for Best First Collection, and was followed by two collections from Bloodaxe, Everything Begins Elsewhere (2012) and Girls Are Coming Out of the Woods (2018).
 Her other books include two novels from Bloomsbury.
 She lives on a beach between two fishing villages in Tamil Nadu with her husband and dogs.

-To order copies of the poets’ books direct from Bloodaxe, please click on these links (orders go live on the Bloodaxe website from early April):
+To order copies of the poets’ books direct from Bloodaxe, please click on these links: